aws-samples/sagemaker-ssh-helper/README.md

 The local port `10022` will be connected to the remote SSH server port, to let you connect with SSH from IDE.
-In addition, the local port `8889` will be connected to remote Jupyter notebook port, the port `5901` to the remote VNC server and optionally the remote port `443` will be connected to your local PyCharm license server address (check the source of the script `sm-local-ssh-ide` and modify it with your server address).
+In addition, the local port `8889` will be connected to remote Jupyter notebook port, the port `5901` to the remote VNC server and optionally the remote port `443` will be connected to your local PyCharm license server address.

+Feel free to use the script as a template.
+Clone and customize it, if you want to change the ports and hosts.

 6. Connect local PyCharm or VSCode with remote Python interpreter by using `root@localhost:10022` as SSH parameters.
 Also provide `~/.ssh/sagemaker-ssh-gw` as the private key.